-Overview of AbilityPath’s Report and Guide to Obesity and Children with Special Needs
+Overview of AbilityPath’s Report and Guide to Obesity and Children with Developmental Disabilities

 Thirteen percent of U.S. families have a child with a disability.
-Yet too often, children with special needs have been left out of the obesity discussion.
+Yet too often, children with developmental disabilities have been left out of the obesity discussion.
 To help families, schools, physicians, service providers, policymakers, and journalists understand both the severity of the problem and the range of solutions, AbilityPath interviewed physicians, psychologists, public health experts, dietitians, researchers, advocates and parents.
-Young says that over the years, the staff at AbilityPath has heard many parents of children with special needs talk about how hard it is to keep their children at a healthy weight.
+Young says that over the years, the staff at AbilityPath has heard many parents of children with developmental disabilities talk about how hard it is to keep their children at a healthy weight.
 “How can they help them make healthy food choices?
 How can they have weight control, especially for those who are on medication?
 How can they have more movement that’s fun for them and safe?” she asks.

-While children with special needs are children first and disabled second, they require an extra level of thoughtfulness, advocacy, and attention in order to maintain a healthy weight.
+While children with developmental disabilities are children first and disabled second, they require an extra level of thoughtfulness, advocacy, and attention in order to maintain a healthy weight.
 Solutions that work for typically-developing children may not work for them without modification, and those solutions that do work may not be available in their community.